principle-systems/react-shopping-cart-starter-kit/README.md

 ### addItem(key, quantity, item)
 ---

 To add an item to the cart, provide its id, a quantity, and the item itself.
-(The third argument may not be required if you have supplied an object to the component's `items` props.)
+(The third argument may not be required if you have previously supplied an object to the component's `items` props.)

 ```
 cart.addItem('product-1', 1, myProducts['product-1']);
 ```

 If an item with the given id already exists in the cart, no new item is inserted.
-Instead, the quantity is increased for the existing entry.
+Instead, the quantity is adjusted for the existing entry.

 ```
 cart.addItem('product-1', 1, myProducts['product-1']);